 Next, you’ll have to provide a government-issued ID number and upload a photo of that ID.
 Once you’ve provided the necessary information, you’ll wait for your account to be verified.
 The process can take up to a few days, but often happens within just a few minutes.
 Once approved, you’ll link a bank account from which to fund your Webull account.

-Be sure to use this link to create your account and get two free stocks (valued at up to $1,650 in total) when you sign up and make a single initial deposit of any amount (even if it’s just one cent) within 30 days, you’ll get a second free share — this one worth between $7 and $3,000.
+Be sure to use this link to create your account and get a free share of stock (valued at up to $1,600) when you sign up and make a single initial deposit of any amount (even if it’s just one cent) within 30 days, you’ll get a second free share — this one worth between $7 and $3,000.

 Webull Tools and Features